a black typewriter on a blue ground with text "2023 writing awards" and the logos for Wyndham City Council and Arts Assist

 (a) be the entrant’s own original work;

-(b) not have been created using any artificial-intelligence or chatbots, such as ChatGPT;
+(c) not have been created using any artificial-intelligence (AI) or chatbots, such as ChatGPT;

-(c) not contain any inflammatory or defamatory material;
+(d) not contain any inflammatory, defamatory, offensive, or objectionable material;

 3. Judging and Prizes

 3.1.
-Judging will commence on 1 July 2023.
-Entries will be longlisted by Council staff, with longlisted entrants to be contacted by Council between 9 and 16 August 2023.
+Judging will commence on 1 July 2025.
+Entries will be longlisted by Council staff, with longlisted entrants to be contacted via email by Council between 8 and 15 August 2025.
 Longlisted entrants must provide proof of their identity, age and residence within 5 business days of being contacted.
 Failure to provide such proof within this period and/or to the satisfaction of Council will result in the entrant’s disqualification from the competition.

 3.2.
-Longlisted entries will be further judged by external judge, Vikki Petraitis, who will shortlist entries.
-All shortlisted entrants will be contacted by 12 September 2023.
+Longlisted entries will be further judged by external judge, Katherine Kovacic, who will shortlist entries.
+All shortlisted entrants will be contacted via email by Council no later than 5:00pm on 12 September 2025.

 3.3.
 A total of six competition winners will be chosen from the shortlisted entrants – one from each category below.
 Each winner will receive the cash prize in the amount listed below (total prize pool valued at $3,600).